EMODnet/emodnet.wfs/README.md

 #> ....|-- capabilities <WFSCapabilities>
 ```

-## Get WFS Layer info
+## List contents of a WFS: Get layer information from a service client

+In the context of a Web Feature Service (WFS), a layer refers to a
+logical grouping of geographic features that share the same schema
+(i.e., the same feature type, geometry, and attributes).
+Layers are the
+units of data that clients can query, retrieve, and manipulate through a
+WFS.

-You can get metadata about the layers available from a service.
+You can access information (metadata) about each layer available from an
+EMODnet WFS with `emodnet_get_wfs_info()`

 ``` r
 emodnet_get_wfs_info(service = "biology")